medly/starter/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+Name: Bug report
-about: Create a report to help us improve
+Description: Create a report to help us improve
-title: 'bug: issue title'
+Title: 'bug: issue title'
-labels: bug
+Label: bug
-assignees: ''
+Assignee: ''
 ---

-### Describe the bug
+### Describe the Bug

-A clear and concise description of what the bug is.
+Write a clear and concise description of the bug.

 ### To Reproduce